Yuri (Mexican singer)

-In 1980, and also under the production of Jaramillo Arenas, Yuri recorded her second album, Esperanzas, with which she achieved her first great commercial success with the theme Esperanzas.
-In that same year, she debuted as a television actress in the popular Mexican telenovela Colorina, starring Lucía Méndez, for the Televisa network.
-Eventually she also acts in the telenovela Veronica, with Christian Bach.
-Heralbum was also released in Central America, South America, the Caribbean and the United States.
-The singles Primer amor, Goma de mascar and Regresaré be placed in the first places of popularity in all Latin America.
+In 1980, under the continued production of Julio Jaramillo Arenas, Yuri released her second studio album, Esperanzas, which marked her first major commercial success with the title track "Esperanzas".
+That same year, she made her television acting debut in the popular Televisa telenovela Colorina, starring Lucía Méndez, and later appeared in the telenovela Verónica alongside Christian Bach.
+The album was distributed in Central and South America, the Caribbean, and the United States.
+Singles such as "Primer amor", "Goma de mascar", and "Regresaré" reached top chart positions throughout Latin America.

-In 1981, she competed for the second time at the OTI Festival and won the third place in Mexico and the Award for the best female performer with the theme Deja, composed by the singer José María Napoleón.
-The following year, Yuri launches her third album titled Llena de dulzura.
-The album was described as a Gold Record in all Latin America, thanks to the songs "Mi timidez", "Llena de dulzura", "Tu y yo", "Este amor no se toca" and Maldita Primavera (Spanish version of the song "Maledetta primavera", by Italian singer Loretta Goggi).
-She also became the first Latin American singer to obtain a Gold Record in Spain.
-In that same year she recorded the single "El panda de Chapultepec", dedicated to the first panda bear born in captivity outside of China, whose single sold over a million units and was later included in a re-issue of the album.
+In 1981, Yuri competed for the second time in the 10th Mexican national selection for the OTI Festival, placing third and receiving the "Best Female Performer Award" for her performance of "Deja", written by José María Napoleón.

-In 1983 the success continued with her fourth album, titled Yuri: Sí, soy así, which includes one of her greatest hits: "Yo te amo, te amo".
-She also filmed her second movie: Secuestro en Acapulco, alongside the Venezuelan boyband Los Chamos.
+At the next year, she released her third studio album, Llena de dulzura, which achieved gold certification across Latin America.
+The album included hits such as "Mi timidez", "Llena de dulzura", "Tú y yo", "Este amor no se toca", and "Maldita primavera", a Spanish-language version of "Maledetta primavera" by Italian singer Loretta Goggi.
+Yuri also became the first Latin American female artist to receive a gold record in Spain.
+That same year, she recorded the single "El panda de Chapultepec", dedicated to Tohui the first panda bear born in captivity outside China.
+The single sold over one million copies and was later added to a reissue of Llena de dulzura.
+In 1983, Yuri released her fourth album, Sí, soy así, which featured the hit single "Yo te amo, te amo".
+She also starred in her second feature film, Secuestro en Acapulco, alongside the Venezuelan boy band Los Chamos.